srobo/ops-manual/internal-structure/common-responsibilities.md

 # Common responsibilities of team committees

+A committee is a group of three people who are ultimately responsible for ensuring that the work of the team is carried out in the manner expected by the Trustees, coherent with the values of Student Robotics.
+Each committee is accountable to the Trustees.

+A committee will focus on management of time, resources and volunteers within the team.
+It will ensure the team has an appropriate balance of relevant skills and will provide support and guidance to team members to allow them to be as effective as possible in delivering the work of the team.

 All committees have the following responsibilities:
 * Organising and running team meetings
 * Maintaining a log of decisions made